amaaz-arshad/conflowgen-chatbot/README.md

 2. Crawl each page and split into chunks
 3. Generate embeddings and store in Supabase

+Note: Before running the above command, make sure to place the conflowgen github repo at the root level of this project.

 ### Streamlit Web Interface

 For an interactive web interface to query the documentation: